Richaldious/Richaldious/README.md

 - 👀 I’m interested in Software Development focus on Big Data and Machine Learning
 - 🌱 I’m currently learning Machine Learning and Data Engineering
 - 💞️ I’m looking to collaborate on Airflow and all open data tools
-- 📫 How to reach me @
+- 📫 How to reach me:
   - https://www.linkedin.com/in/richaldoelias/
   - https://twitter.com/Richaldious